juntong20XX/juntong20XX.github.io/_posts/2025-02-12-Year 2 Project Host Computer Development.md

 4. Run as separate thread
 5. Enter main loop accepting servo rotation degree inputs

-Upper and lower computer testing is synchronized.
-Refer to the lower computer development blog for more details.
+host and salve computer testing is synchronized.
+Refer to the salve computer development blog for more details.

 Below is a screenshot from testing video: